PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-12 05:30:36
+Last updated: 2024-04-12 05:31:09
-Random Quote: When I get sad, I stop being sad and be awesome instead.
-True Story. - Barney Stinson
+Random Quote: Balon was mad, Aeron is madder, and Euron is maddest of them all.  -  Baelor Blacktyde